Low Rank Approximation at Sublinear Cost: Introduction

-{\bf 1.7.
-Organization of the paper.} Section \ref{ssdef} is devoted to background on matrix computations.
-In Section \ref{sbsalg} we recall sketching algorithms for {\em LRA}.
-In Section \ref{sdetrerr} we recall deterministic error bounds for the outputs of these algorithms.
-In Section \ref{serrranin} we prove error bounds for our dual {\em LRA} algorithms -- our main results.
-In Section \ref{srndsmpl} we cover numerical tests, the contribution of the third and fourth authors.
-In Section \ref{scncrcrss} we comment on concurrent and recursive application of sketching algorithms and their link to {\em C-A} iterations.
-In concluding Section \ref{scncl} we comment on some directions of further study, in particular by means of randomization with leverage scores of \cite{DMM08}.
+We extracted these sublinear cost modifications of random sketching {\em LRA} as well as both Thms. \ref{eqtherr} and \ref{therrfctr} from our unpublished report \cite{PLSZb}, which cites \cite{PQY15, PZ17, PLSZ16, PLSZ17} as its predecessors and states motivation for further research on sublinear cost {\em LRA} as its major goal.
+Encouraged by appearance of \cite{X24, CY25}, we hope that publication of our results should also contribute to that goal. \\ {\bf 1.5.
+Organization of the paper.} Sec. \ref{ssdef} is devoted to background on matrix computations.
+In Secs. \ref{sbsalg} and \ref{sdetrerr} we recall sketching algorithms for {\em LRA} and their deterministic output error bounds, respectively.
+In Sec. \ref{serrranin} we prove error bounds for our dual {\em LRA} algorithms -- our main results.
+In Sec. \ref{srndsmpl} we cover numerical tests.
 In Appendix \ref {snrmg} we recall the known estimates for the norms of a Gaussian matrix and its pseudo inverse.
-In Appendix \ref{srndoprpr} we prove that pre-processing with Gaussian multipliers turn any matrix that allow its $LRA$ into a perturbed factor-Gaussian matrix.
+In Appendix \ref{srndoprpr} we prove that pre-processing with Gaussian sketch matrices turns any matrix that admits $LRA$ into a perturbed factor-Gaussian matrix.
 In Appendix \ref{slmmalg1} we recall the error bounds for some known sketching algorithms.
-In Appendix \ref{shrdin} we specify some small families of input matrices on which any sublinear cost {\em LRA} algorithm fails.
-In Appendix \ref{spreprmlt} we generate two important families of sparse test matrices.
-In Appendix \ref{svlmfct} we estimate the volume and $r$-projective volume of a factor-Gaussian matrix, which are basic parameters in the study of {\em C-A} iterations.
+In Appendix \ref{shrdin} we specify some small families of input matrices on which any sublinear cost {\em LRA} fails.
+In Appendix \ref{spreprmlt} we generate two families of Ultrasparse sketch matrices.